blockprotocol/blockprotocol/rfcs/text/0408-versioning-types.md

 - [x] How should we constrain valid URL formats
   - [x] How should the version be formatted?
 Should we use query parameters?
-  - [x] Should it be possible to go to a URI _without_ expressing a version, if so should returning the latest version be the expected behavior
+  - [x] Should it be possible to go to a URL _without_ expressing a version, if so should returning the latest version be the expected behavior
   - [x] Do we want to reserve some suffix such as `/latest`

 # Future possibilities